cherrypy/cherrypy/sphinx/source/intro/overview.rst

 As an HTTP framework, CherryPy does all that is necessary to allow Python code to be executed when some resource (or URL) is requested by the user.
 However, it is not a templating language, such as PHP.
-CherryPy can work with several templating packages (see :doc:`templates`).
+CherryPy can work with several templating packages (see :doc:`/progguide/choosingtemplate`).
 But please note that, while useful to some extent, templating packages are not strictly necessary, and that pure Python code can be used to generate the Web pages.